alexle/alexle.github.com/_posts/2025/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 The beauty of this approach is in its simplicity.
 No need for special apps or services.
 It leverages tools I already use every day.
 And best of all it's on the same platform which this static site is hosted on.
 Chef's kiss.

 Writing blog posts can now be as simple as writing an email or text message.
-And with draft mode, I can jot down ideas whenever inspiration strikes without the pressure of publishing right away.
+And with draft mode, I can jot down ideas in the moment, without any pressure of creating the "perfect" post.

 Sometimes the best solutions aren't about adding complexity.
 But about reducing friction.